COVID-19 testing in Cheshire - What you need to know

 Regional testing centres and home testing

-In the North West there are regional testing centres at Manchester Airport, Haydock Racecourse and Preston College.
+In the North West there are regional testing centres at Manchester Airport, Haydock Racecourse, Preston College and Liverpool.

 You can apply for a test directly at one of these sites if you are in one of the groups above.
 You can select a regional test site drive-through appointment or home test kit.
 These testing options are available to over 18s only.